 • Bounce back from set-backs and disappointments

 Enabling and supporting people to learn and develop as they work is a fundamental leadership skill.
 This five hour virtual workshop on Microsoft Teams looks at how managers can support people to learn though a variety of management and coaching interventions.

 Change is something we all have to deal with, in our personal lives as well as at work.
 The pace and frequency of change can put enormous pressure on people, affecting relationships and impacting business performance.
 The organisations that survive and thrive are those that can successfully manage change and make the most of the opportunities that change offer.

 This virtual workshop on Microsoft Teams explores change in a business context, why implementing change is so difficult and how you can increase your chances of getting change to stick.Essential Information

 As we progress through and out of the current pandemic, the majority of our teams are expected to be operating a hybrid model of working with some staff located in the office, either part or full-time, and some staff working from home.
 This model of team leadership is entirely novel to the vast majority of our managers and some of the challenges it will bring cannot be entirely known or understood at this point.

 This 90 minute facilitated virtual event for PCC, GBC and NHS / CCG managers is part of a learning package intended to support managers in effectively leading a hybrid team.
-The other part of the package is going to be a module on the intranet where managers can access self-help learning materials and tools.
+The other part of the package is a forum on Teams where managers can access self-help learning materials and tools.

 The seminar will be conversational rather than a one-way content share, so please come to the session with a question for the facilitators, or share what you have learnt and other effective practices you've implemented since March 2020.